youthHan/molmoact/README.md

 ### 2.1 Datasets

-- **[2025/08/12] 🔥 [Datasets](https://huggingface.co/collections/allenai/molmoact-data-mixture-6897e583e13b6c2cf3ea2b80)** used for our pre-training and mid-training have been released:

 | Data                               | Description                                                                                                                                  | Dataset Path                                                             |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|
 | MolmoAct Dataset                   | MolmoAct dataset in LeRobot format.
 All contents were collected in-house by AI2.                                                            | https://huggingface.co/datasets/allenai/MolmoAct-Dataset                 |